AlexMcConnell/gilded_rose/detail.md

 ## The tests work and are fully comprehensive.
 Use them to your advantage!

-Also, lease treat this app as if it were a library imported by another app.
+Also, please treat this app as if it were a library imported by another app.
 That means to respect the existing contract when it comes to how the tests interface with the primary classes.